Before you start

 Keep in mind what you are trying to achieve, which should be their safety, well-being and quality of life.

-Your relative might welcome the conversation and be more open to the discussion than you expect.
-If they don’t react in a positive way there may be valid reasons.
-For example:
+Your friend or relative might welcome the conversation and be more open to the discussion than you expect.
+If they don’t react in a positive way, there may be valid reasons.
+Think about how they might react so you can offer them choices or time if they need it.